Educational activities that keep kids engaged

 - Be sure to see what’s happening at the San Diego History Center in Balboa Park, which often hosts kid-friendly programs and events. www.sandiegohistory.org

 - Be a nighttime explorer during Nat at Night!
-After a two-year hiatus, the San Diego Natural History Museum in Balboa Park will once again stay open until 10 pm on Fridays this summer (until Sept.
-2).
-Enjoy half-price admission after 4 pm, a rooftop patio for views and refreshments, and museum exhibits such as the recently debuted Expedition Baja.
+The San Diego Natural History Museum in Balboa Park is open until 10 pm on the third Friday of every month and every Friday between May 26 and Sept.
+4. Enjoy half-price admission after 5 pm, a rooftop patio for views and refreshments, and interesting museum exhibits.
 Learn more at www.sdnhm.org.

 - Most people probably don’t consider a visit to a Farmers Market educational, but it’s a cornucopia of learning opportunities.
 Food and color identification, nutrition, counting and more.
 Allow them to make their own purchase (preferably produce), so they can budget and count change.
 The more you involve kids in the discovery and shopping process, the more they learn.
 Be sure to point out the importance of supporting local farms as well.
 Find a market in your neighborhood at www.sdfarmbureau.org/farmers-market.
 Photo credit: @PGishParenting